As a fully licensed and equipped optometric practice, Southwind Eyecare offers a complete range of eye care services to all our patients.

 Although many do not realize it, the best way to protect your vision is with a yearly eye checkup.
 Even a basic eye exam can instantly detect many health-threatening conditions, such as tumors, vascular irregularities, and diabetes-related injury to the retina.
 At Southwind Eyecare, that basic checkup is brief and painless.

-In our continued efforts to bring the most advanced technology available to our patients, Dr. Hansen and Dr. Whittredge are proud to announce the inclusion of the Optomap Retinal Exam as an integral part of your eye exam.
+In our continued efforts to bring the most advanced technology available to our patients, Dr. Hansen, Dr. Whittredge and Dr. Lorson are proud to announce the inclusion of the Optomap Retinal Exam as an integral part of your eye exam.

 Many eye problems can develop without warning and progress with no symptoms.
 Early on, you might not notice any change in your vision.
 However, diseases such as macular degeneration, glaucoma, retinal tears or detachments, as well as other health problems such as diabetes and high blood pressure, can often be detected with a thorough exam of the retina.
 The retina is the part of your eye that catches the image of what you are looking at, similar to the film in a camera.